semantic-foxes/dnlp_ss23/README.md

 - the triplet loss is applied to the embeddings of the three elements
 - the prediction loss for pairs (anchor, positive) with target 1
 - the prediction loss for pairs (anchor, negative) with target 0.

+The weight of the triplet loss in the final loss function, as well as the dropout rate of the collator, are hyperparemeters in this training method (see config options `triplet_weight`, `triplet_dropout_rates').

 ## Experiments